 The Sheik (1921) Director: George Melford

 The plot follows the story of the headstrong Lady Diana Mayo as she travels to Northern Africa, or Arabia.
-She is told she is not allowed in the casino for one night because a powerful Sheik is in town for a public bridal ceremony, one easily recalls the tales Herodotus gave of the public bridal events that took place in ancient Babylon.
-She is eventually captured by the Sheik and he forces her to stay with him, though curiously the audience also sees the sheik in a sympathetic light.
+She is told not to enter the casino for one night because a powerful Sheik is in town for a public bridal ceremony -this brings to mind the tales Herodotus describes of public bridal auctions in ancient Babylon.
+At any rate, Lady Diana is eventually captured by the Sheik and he forces her to stay with him, though curiously. despite his cold affect, the audience still sees the sheik in a sympathetic light.

 The Sheik is a fun and entertaining film, though not one I would easily recommend to lovers of classic film.
 It probably best reserved for true devotees of the silent era.
 The overly accentuated portrayal of the sheik by Rudy Valentino is, no doubt, challenging for today’s average movie-goer, and the film is quite long and drawn out, with little chemistry between the lead actors.
 It is an early example of Hollywood’s long-standing fascination with the one-dimensional “orientalism” of Asia and the Near-East, a theme which will recur in many movies made over the next century.